devleaks/cockpitdecks-docs/docs/Usage.md

 This is the simplest case.
 In this mode, everything is automatic.

 Make sure the configuration file is setup.
-When everything is run on the same computer, the only important parameter is the X-Plane home folder that should be supplied in `XP_HOME` configuration variable.
-Alternatively, for convenience, the operating system `XP_HOME` environment variable can be set, especially if it is the only configuration variable that has to be changed.
+When everything is run on the same computer, the only important parameter is the X-Plane home folder that should be supplied in `SIMULATOR_HOME` configuration variable.
+Alternatively, for convenience, the operating system `SIMULATOR_HOME` environment variable can be set, especially if it is the only configuration variable that has to be changed.
 Then issue:

 ```sh
 cockpitdecks-cli